 Most places use powder to make bubble tea and reserve the real stuff for taro milk (a similar drink, but typically does not contain any pearls or tea).
 Two boba chains that use the real stuff in their taro bubble tea are Truedan (also called Jenjudan) and Yi Fang Taiwan Fruit Tea.

-For this recipe, we are using taro paste which is made from fresh taro root.
-You may be able to find it at an Asian supermarket.
-However, I prefer making it at home using this recipe (“thin” consistency version).
-All you need are taro root, coconut milk, sugar, and a couple drops of purple food colouring.
-Much simpler than the storebought taro pastes with their dozens of ingredients!
+For this recipe, we’re using taro paste which is made from fresh taro root.
+Storebought taro pastes may contain dairy.
+I prefer to make it at home using this Taro Paste Recipe.
+All you need is taro root, coconut milk, sugar, and a couple drops of purple food colouring.
+Totally vegan-friendly and simple!
 You can make this a few days ahead of time and store it in the fridge until ready to use.

 Milk

 Many bubble tea shops use milk powder to concoct their drinks.
-However, some use fresh milk as well, and more and more chains are offering dairy-free options like soy milk.
-The beauty of making bubble tea at home is you can choose your favourite milk.
-The creamier the better.
+However, some use fresh milk as well, and some chains are now offering dairy-free options like soy milk.
+The beauty of making bubble tea at home is you can be sure it’s vegan-friendly.
+Use your favourite milk, the creamier the better.

-I like to use Homemade Soy Milk, but for my non-dairy folks who are missing that authentic milk tea taste, I recommend trying the NotMilk brand of vegan milks.
-Theyβre not paying me to say this, I promise, I just think they are so close to mimicking the taste of real milk itβs insane.
+I like to use Homemade Soy Milk, but for my non-dairy folks who are missing that authentic milk tea taste, I recommend trying the NotMilk brand of vegan milk.
+They’re so close to mimicking the taste of real milk it’s insane.

 Bubble Tea Toppings

 The most common topping is the tapioca pearl, aka boba.
-The pearls come in different colours and sizes, but large black pearls are the most common.
+The pearls come in different colours and sizes.
+Large black pearls are the most common.
 The black colour comes from mixing brown sugar or caramel into the tapioca.
-Dried pearls can be purchased from larger Asian groceries, like T&T Supermarket here in Canada.
+Dried pearls can be purchased from larger Asian groceries, like T&T Supermarket, or ordered online.
 All you need to do is boil them per the package instructions.

 Other popular bubble tea toppings include: